 I felt more comfortable with a doctor who isn’t shy about writing a note to put you on bed rest.
 Doctors aren’t out to screw your employer or game the system.
 They’re advocating for your best health, even if that means you leave work earlier than your boss would like.

 Unfortunately, not all doctors agree, as I’ve heard from a few friends whose doctors hesitated to listen to their woes.
 Find out early on what her policy is on bed rest should you ever need it.

 Most pregnant women can still travel up to 36 weeks.
 But depending on your health and type of pregnancy, find out exactly when your doctor recommends you stay local.

 And discuss what she means by “travel.”
-My doctor discouraged me not to go to a wedding an hour away during the later stages of my twin pregnancy because of the high risks associated with travel.
+Does that mean airplane travel, a certain distance, or time away?
+My doctor discouraged me from to a wedding an hour away during the later stages of my twin pregnancy because of the risks associated with travel.

-And second, babies are viable after a certain point and will be placed in an NICU to better thrive.
+Babies are also viable after a certain point and will be placed in a NICU to better thrive.
 If you’re across the country and your baby is in the NICU, you won’t be able to take him home until he’s released.
 This complicates matters in ways I can’t even imagine.

 10. “What screenings do I need?”

 Your doctor may recommend certain screenings depending on many factors, from age to ethnicity.
 Certain ethnicities are more prone to particular complications, and age could play a factor in your pregnancy.

 Find out which screenings are available, including which ones she recommends and which you can opt out of.

 11. “When labor begins, when should I go to the hospital?”